 In my opinion, however, the risk of using the shoulder rest, is that the player gets used to holding the violin or the viola by holding it tight between chin and shoulder.
 In order to do so, it is necessary to press with on'es head on the chin rest, therefore all the weight of the instrument will be hanging in front of the player who must sustain it by using the neck's muscles which remain always tense.
 This in the (not so) long term, causes pain in the left back of the neck (not to mention other troubles caused by this constant tension) especially to violists, due to instrument's bigger weight.

-I too was taught to do so and this is what the majority of people who play violin and viola and indeed there are a lot of people who have aches and pains and various other problems.
+I too was taught to do so and this is what the majority of people who play violin and viola do and, indeed, there are a lot of people who have aches and pains and various other problems.

 The shoulder rest should simply serve to help fill the gap between chin and collar bone, especially for players who have a long neck, not to hold the instrument jutting away from the player.
 I warmly advise you against doing this, especially if you already have pain.